Jean-Loup Trassard

-Jean-Loup Trassard (11 August 1933, Saint-Hilaire-du-Maine) is a French writer and photographer.
+Jean-Loup Trassard (11 August 1933 – 13 January 2026) was a French writer and photographer.

-He says of himself that he is a "writer of agriculture."
-Since 1961, he has been publishing short texts, narratives, photographs and texts in which he recounts his "territory" by Gallimard and Le Temps qu'il fait.
-The vision he offers of the traditional rural civilization which disappears irrevocably, is both ethnological and poetic.
+Trassard viewed himself as a "writer of agriculture."
+From 1961, he published short texts, narratives, photographs and texts in which he recounted his "territory" by Gallimard and Le Temps qu'il fait.
+The vision he offered of the traditional rural civilization, which disappears irrevocably, is viewed as being both ethnological and poetic.

-In 2012 he was awarded the grand prix of the Société des gens de lettres Magdeleine-Cluzel for the whole of his work.
+In 2012, he was awarded the grand prix of the Société des gens de lettres Magdeleine-Cluzel for the entirety of his work.

-Biography
+Early life and education

-His father, René, was an entrepreneur ("fermier de droits de place" - "farmer of rights of place"-) on the markets, which was a service to the communes organizing markets, in Brittany and in Normandy.
+Trassard was born in Saint-Hilaire-du-Maine on 11 August 1933.
+His father, René, was an entrepreneur ("fermier de droits de place" - "communal farmer"-) on the markets, which was a service to the communes organizing markets, in Brittany and in Normandy.
 He was a single child who went to the secular school of the village.
 Catechism, communions and masses were little appreciated.

-He lived a country childhood punctuated by agricultural work and which would influence all his work as a writer and photographer.
-He lost his mother in 1945.
+He lived a childhood dominated by agricultural work in the countryside, which would influence all his work as a writer and photographer.
+His mother died in 1945.

-He had poor beginnings in high school (by correspondence then at Lycée Michelet in Vanves).
-From the 4th to the philosophy class he attended the Lycée of Laval, whose last two years he spent as a boarder.
+Trassard had poor beginnings in high school (by correspondence then at Lycée Michelet in Vanves).
+From the 4th year to the philosophy class, he attended the Lycée of Laval, whose last two years he spent as a boarder.
 He obtained a degree in law from the Faculté de droit de Paris.
 Between these legal studies, he followed the courses of ethnology at the Musée de l'Homme and especially, during two years, the courses of prehistory of André Leroi-Gourhan.